Kim Johnson, Psy.D., LSSP – Director of Training

 Milse Furtado, Psy.D.

 Dr. Furtado earned her Doctorate in Clinical Psychology from Albizu University in Miami, FL.
 She received training in hospital settings, including University of Miami Medical Center, Jackson Memorial Hospital, and Mount Sinai Hospital.
-She is a trilingual clinician (speaks Portuguese, English, and Spanish) and she is currently working under the supervision of Dr. Kim Johnson.
+She is trilingual (speaks Portuguese, English, and Spanish) and is an unlicensed, doctorate-level, non-certified psychometrist who performs non-projective testing under the supervision and licensure of Dr. Kim Johnson as she awaits confirmation of her provisional licensed psychologist status.

 Dr. Furtado prioritizes an individualized approach to cognitive assessment to uncover the relationship between the nervous system and cognitive function.
 She believes in addressing all aspects of the patient’s lives including cultural background, emotional wellbeing, social behavior, medical history, and thorough understanding of the patient’s concerns.